 Representatives from the Baton Rouge Metro Airport meet with multiple airlines every year (often 12 or more) to seek new or expanded service.
-These include incumbent BTR airlines and those not serving the airport currently such as Southwest.
+These include incumbent BTR airlines and those not serving the airport such as Southwest.
 Today, four airlines control 85% of the domestic airline seating capacity due to industry consolidation.
 BTR is served by three of the four in American, Delta, and United, which are the only truly "global" airlines that can connect Baton Rouge to destinations worldwide and the world to Baton Rouge.
 American, Delta, and United have frequent flights from BTR to some of their largest hub airports, and they have upgauged most flights to larger, dual-class regional jets or mainline aircraft.
 Additionally, ViaAir now offers nonstop flights from BTR to Orlando-Sanford and to Austin.

-Airlines perform route analyses to estimate how profitable a potential flight may be, looking at passenger demand forecasts, hub connectivity (network airlines), aircraft and pilot availability, and the competitive situation at the airport and nearby airports.
+Airlines perform route analyses to estimate how profitable a potential flight may be, considering passenger demand forecasts, hub connectivity (network airlines), aircraft and pilot availability, and the competitive situation at the airport and nearby airports.
 Airline business models and current priorities also play a pivotal role in where they choose to fly.
 For example, many low-cost airlines focus on larger markets, often linking them to major "destination markets."
 They fly large jets they must fill with local passengers going to a single destination, unlike network airline flights to a "hub" with hundreds of connections.
-Conversely, a network airline flight that can be filled with passengers going to multiple destinations due to connecting opportunities at a "hub airport" is often a better fit for a smaller airport.
+A "network airline" flight that can be filled with passengers going to multiple destinations due to connecting opportunities at a "hub airport" is often a better fit for a smaller airport.
 However, limited slot and gate availability at hub airports has become a factor since a new flight needs to be timed to connect to/from other flights, and seating capacity on those flights has to be available for connecting passengers.
 If gate times and slots are not available to facilitate significant connectivity, the flight's prospects for success diminish.